- WTS, the €250 million global tax giant, has launched WTS UK to compete directly with the Big 4’s UK tax practices.

 - More senior specialists

-Tax is an enormous business…£5.6 billion in the UK alone, as per Financial Times.
+Tax is an enormous business… £5.6 billion in the UK alone, according to the Financial Times.

 Soar believes tax advisory may be one of the professional services fields most ready for AI disruption.